ehowey/gatsby-theme-empty/README.md

 <hr/>

-I took everything I have learned from managing a complex Gatsby themes monorepo and distilled it down to a lightning fast template you can use to setup your own Gatsby themes monorepo with Yarn workspaces, Lerna, Cypress, GitHub actions, and depedabot all preconfigured.
+I took everything I have learned from managing a complex Gatsby themes monorepo and distilled it down to a lightning fast template you can use to setup your own Gatsby themes monorepo with Yarn workspaces, Lerna, Cypress, GitHub actions, and Depedabot **all preconfigured**.

 ## Prerequisites